-Jesus said, “If you do not forgive others their sins, your Father will not forgive your sins” (Matthew 6:15).
-Many believers today, perhaps even a majority of Christians, find this verse difficult to understand.
+Jesus said, “If you do not forgive others their sins, your Father will not forgive your sins” (Matthew 6:15 NIV).
+This is a difficult verse to understand.
 What does Jesus mean?

 “The disciple’s prayer” exemplifies someone seeking deeper intimacy with the Lord.
 “Give us today our daily bread” makes it clear that this is a prayer for someone who is continuously seeking the Lord’s familiarity and favor.
 It speaks of an ongoing desire of one who yearns to know the Lord more deeply, and to experience more of His presence in their daily life.